matthewdlevy/drafty/README.md

 + Support for multiple sites
 + Static menus

-At its core, Drafty (by way of DodgerCMS) provides a lightweight mechanism for generating static sites on AWS S3.
-While numerous other systems (such as Jekyll or Octopress) provide efficient static site generation, they are geared toward developers and aren't suitable for use cases requiring non-technical users to create and edit site pages.
-Drafty fills a need where a static site is preferred, but the editing capabilities of something like WordPress are required.

-As Drafty is a Javascript application, it may be run on any web server.
+As Drafty is a Javascript application leveraging the AWS Javascript SDK, it may be run on any web server.
 No server-side code is required, with the exception of one small AWS Lambda function to handle access control.